hrfee/jellyfin-accounts/README.md

 ; Set 0.0.0.0 to run localhost
 host = 0.0.0.0
 port = 8056
+; Enable this to use Jellyfin users instead of the below username and pw. jellyfin_login = true
+; Allows only admin users on Jellyfin to access admin page. admin_only = true
-username = your username
+; Username to use on admin page... (leave blank if using jellyfin_login) username = your username
-password = your password
+; ..and its corresponding password (leave blank if using jellyfin_login) password = your password

 debug = false

 ; Displayed at the bottom of all pages except admin